dogabudak/parcellab/Readme.md

 required a paid subscription to get historical and statistical data.

 #### Refresh Mechanism

-There were 2 approaches that i considered while i was writing this code.
-First one would be checking the `updatedAt` field for each entry in the db then fetching the old entries.
-Second would be created an event queue mechanism,register the tracking ids to the event queue every 5 minutes.
-This approach would save a lot of db consumption and will be safer to execute.
-It would prevent also unnecessary calls to the db and weather app.
+There were many approaches that i considered while i was writing this code.
 But for the sake of this challenge I went for the easy approach.
 A Cron job Runs every 5 minutes, checks the results which did not updated lately.
 If its a date in the future, it re-fetches the forecast.
 If it's in the past it skips.

 #### Testing

 I used a simple Behaviour driven test approach .
 I wrote the tests depending on the reviewers behaviour first and then i implemented the code inside.
 Due to the time limitation, I could not add extra flavors to the tests but rather keep the covarage as high as possible.

 ### Future Improvements:

 Here in this application I did not take care of timezone, caller can be simply from a different time zone or requested location can be.
 But for the sake of the challenge i simply assumed that there is only one timezone.